HarlonWang/quickjs-wrapper/wrapper-java/README.md

 cd make-3.24.0-rc5
 ./configure && make && make install

-# Warning: doing this could be dangerous for your environment, using distrobox is a safer option here.
+# Warning: doing this could be dangerous for your environment, using distrobox or your system cmake installation is a safer option here.
 ```

 ## Building Dynamic Link Libraries